-In New Zealand, salaries of medical consultants working in the public service are regulated by a nation-wide salary arrangement, which includes psychiatrist salaries.
+In New Zealand,a nation-wide salary arrangement regulates the salaries of medical consultants working in the public service.
+This arrangement also covers psychiatrist salaries.

-Your salary will be based on how many hours per week and for how many years you have been practicing since completing your specialist psychiatry training.
+Your salary will be based on how many hours per week and for how many years you have been practicing.
+Your practice time counts from the date you completed your specialist psychiatry training.
 With every year of full-time work you have completed, you will move one step higher on the salary scale.
-In your first year after achieving your specialist/consultant qualification you will be on step 1, the following year on step 2, and so on.
+In your first year after achieving your specialist/consultant qualification you will be on step 1.
+The next year you will be on step 2 of the salary ladder, and so on.

-Additional benefits such as superannuation and compensation for after-hours or on-call work will be paid on top of the rates laid out in the chart below.
+Additional benefits (such as superannuation and compensation for after-hours or on-call work) will be paid on top of the rates listed in the chart below.
 These benefits range from around $15,000 per year to up to $50,000 per year for the top steps.
-In April 2019 the remuneration for each step will increase as displayed in the chart and all psychiatrists who have been on step 14 for a year or more will progress to the new step 15.
+In April 2019 the remuneration for each step will increase as displayed in the chart.
+All psychiatrists who have been on step 14 for a year or more will progress to the new step 15.

-The figures in the chart are based on a 40h to 45h work week, which is the lowest of six standardized salary categories (category A).
+The figures in the chart are based on a 40h to 45h work week.
+This is the lowest of six standardized salary categories (category A).
 Every additional category requires 5h/week more than the previous category and provides extra earnings.
-These extra earnings form part of your base salary which accrue the allowances mentioned earlier – in proportion to your higher earning.
+These extra earnings form part of your base salary and accrue the allowances mentioned earlier (proportionate to your higher earning).
 As part of your psychiatrist salary you will also have guaranteed sick leave, annual leave and a time & financial allowance for CPD.

-Usually, a hospital will also pay for the relocation of your house goods to New Zealand – another huge cost factor you won’t have to be concerned with.
+Usually, a hospital will also pay for the relocation of your house goods to New Zealand.
+Less costs for you!
 And of course our services are free of charge for you as well.
 Let us help you secure your dream psychiatrist job in New Zealand!

 Salaries for Psychiatry Registrars and Trainee Doctors in New Zealand